gotracker/gotracker/README.md

 For a Windows build, I recommend the following:
 * Windows 2000 (or newer) - I used Windows 10 Pro (Windows 10 Version 20H2)
-* MinGW-w64 with GCC/G++ - I used v8.0.0, but newer is probably ok [download here](https://sourceforge.net/projects/mingw-w64/)
-  * You may need to add the `bin` folder in the MinGW-w64 install directory to your `PATH` environment variable.
-  * NOTE: This is only necessary if you want to build the PulseAudio system in a Windows native binary, which is a silly thing to do!
 * Visual Studio Code
   * Go extension for VSCode v0.19.0 (or newer)
   * Go v1.15.2 (though it will probably compile with Go v1.05 or newer)

 For a non-Windows (e.g.: Linux) build, I recommend the following:
 * Ubuntu 20.04 (or newer) - I used Ubuntu 20.04.1 LTS running in WSL2
-* GCC/G++ 8.0.0 or newer - I used GCC 9.3.0
 * Go v1.15.2 (or newer)
-* If you want PulseAudio support, there are a few other things to include (install via apt/yum/dnf):
-  * libpulse-dev
-  * pulseaudio

 ### How to build (on Windows)